rovaughn/platform-docs/platform/manual/auth/authentication/providers/mobile-password.rst

 .. note::

-  This flow is meant for users who have forgotten their password and can't login.
+  This process is meant for users who have forgotten their password and can't login.
 For logged-in user to change their password use ``/v1/user/change-password`` endpoint.